 Visit Golden is closely tracking the impact of the Coronavirus (COVID-19) for our businesses and the Golden community.
 Below are resources for how your business can plan for and respond to the virus.

-Register with the SBA for the Disaster Fund relief.
-Registering now will shorten the time to receive assistance once it is released.
+- Register with the SBA for the Disaster Fund relief.

 - Unemployment Insurance